On the number of divisors of Mersenne numbers: Introduction

+Erd\H{o}s did not write down his motivation to formulate this problem, but he was generally interested in the behaviour of the ``doubling ratio'' $f(2n)/f(n)$ of certain other summatory arithmetic functions \cite[p.\,180]{893}.
+Asymptotics of sums of arithmetic functions over linearly recurrent sequences, like $2^k-1$, have been studied in larger generality \cite{ES96,LS07,Shp90}.
+However, the current state-of-the-art still cannot handle sums of the classical arithmetic functions $\tau,\sigma,\phi$ (see Subsection \ref{subsec:notation} on the notation), but rather their ``tamed'' versions $\sigma(m)/m$ and $\phi(m)/m$.

+Let us continue with a few words on the heuristics for $f(2n)/f(n)$, initially at a superficial level.
+Recall a trivial bound

 which had been improved already by Dirichlet; see Theorem 320 in Section 18.2 of the book \cite{HW}.
-Because of the above asymptotics we can say that the function $\tau(n)$ behaves ``on the average'' as the $\log n$.
-If $2^k-1$ behaved like a random integer of its size with respect to the number of divisors, then one could expect that $\tau(2^k-1)$ behaves ``on the average'' like $\log(2^k-1)$.
+Because of the above asymptotics we can say that the function $\tau(n)$ behaves ``on the average'' as $\log n$.
+If $2^k-1$ behaved with respect to the number of divisors like a random integer of its size, then one could expect that $\tau(2^k-1)$ behaves ``on the average'' like $\log(2^k-1)$.
 Then